 - Eastern Europe, accounting for 12.5% of the group’s total assets, with three banks located in countries currently or formerly belonging to the Commonwealth of Independent States (CIS): Georgia, Moldova and Ukraine

-- South America, accounting for 15.6% of the group’s total assets, consisting of three banks in: Bolivia, Colombia and Ecuador**
+- South America, accounting for 15.6% of the group’s total assets, consisting of one bank in Ecuador**

 - Germany, accounting for 17.2% of the group’s total assets, consisting of the ProCredit Bank in Germany, ProCredit Holding, Quipu and the ProCredit Academy in Fürth